-Figure LAND-UC-2: Unsupervised Clustered Land Cover Map of Kyiv, Ukraine with Two Unlabeled Classes clustered image and the validation data from the Sample Sites (See Table below).
+Figure LAND-UC-3: Completed Land Cover Type Map of Kyiv, Ukraine classifications of the clustered image and the validation data from the Sample Sites (See Table below).
 They remembered NOT to include the 2 sites they used to identify their unknown clusters.
 They had a total of 15 validation sites.